wazuh/wazuh-documentation/source/user-manual/capabilities/system-calls-monitoring/use-cases/monitoring-file-and-directory-access.rst

       $ rm /home/malware.py

 You can visualize the alert data in the Wazuh dashboard.
-To do this, go to the **Threat hunting** module and apply the ``rule.id:80791`` filter to query the alert.
+To do this, go to the **Threat Hunting** module and apply the ``rule.id:80791`` filter to query the alert.

 .. thumbnail:: /images/manual/system-calls-monitoring/delete-file-alert.png
   :title: Delete file alert